 If your device reboots after you leave hybris-recovery by running

 echo continue > /init-ctl/stdin,there could be something wrong with your lxc container.
 Try the following in the hybris-recovery shell to disable it for the moment:

 You should then be offered SSH.
 See Logging in for more details.
 Once you are logged in, you can try to troubleshoot what is causing your reboots by running

 There are several cases in which telnet will not be exposed, such as when the device fails to load the kernel or initramfs, or when an in-kernel driver decides to cause a kernel panic very early.
 In this case, the phone will almost immediately reboot when it starts, even when using

 hybris-recovery.
-To see why this is happening, you may be able to read the previous boot’s kernel message buffer.
-Please have that ready if you contact us for help.
+You may be able to read the previous boot’s kernel message buffer.
+Please have that ready and contact us for help.